japila-books/spark-sql-internals/docs/SQLConf.md

 * `HiveMetastoreCatalog` is requested to hive/HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation]

-* <<spark-sql-LogicalPlan-CreateDataSourceTableCommand.md#, CreateDataSourceTableCommand>>, <<spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md#, CreateDataSourceTableAsSelectCommand>> and <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.md#, InsertIntoHadoopFsRelationCommand>> logical commands are executed
+* <<spark-sql-LogicalPlan-CreateDataSourceTableCommand.md#, CreateDataSourceTableCommand>>, <<spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md#, CreateDataSourceTableAsSelectCommand>> and [InsertIntoHadoopFsRelationCommand](logical-operators/InsertIntoHadoopFsRelationCommand.md) logical commands are executed

 * `DDLUtils` utility is used to spark-sql-DDLUtils.md#verifyPartitionProviderIsHive[verifyPartitionProviderIsHive]